dreampulse/printing-client/README.md

   - The reviewer has to update the label to `needs fixing` and to change the **assignees** to the implementer.
   - If there are no issues left the reviewer **and only him** has to merge the PR to the `master`.
 1. If there are still open issues the implementer **and only him** has to fix them.
-  - Fixed issues has to be marked by using the :+1:-emoji.
+  - Fixed issues have to be marked by using the :+1:-emoji.
   - If an issue isn't fixable or unjustified a reasonable comment has to be provided.
   - The implementer has to update the label to `need review` again and to change the **assignees** to the reviewer.
   - Repeat the preview step.